sanskrit/raw_etexts_english/blogs/manasataramgini/2005-09-23_the-symmetric-devolution-of-jx.md

 +++
-title = "The symmetric devolution ofxa0Jx"
+title = "The symmetric devolution of Jx"

 +++
 The chance for the kuriltai was unusually solidified by the bold